TN 99 (03-25)

 • iTOPSS queries (e.g., QERN tab or the Consolidated Wage Page (CWP) in the Electronic Disability Collect System (EDCS)) when the worker agrees with the wage information provided in the query;

-• non SSA-approved wage verification companies.
-SSA staff must not access non-SSA approved wage verification company websites to obtain evidence, but may accept such evidence when it is provided by the individual.
+• Non SSA-approved wage verification companies.
+SSA staff must not access or disclose information to non-SSA approved wage verification company websites to obtain evidence but may accept such evidence when it is provided by the individual.

 Wage information obtained from IBIQ/NDNH/SASRO and iTOPSS queries is considered third-party information and may only be used as wage evidence when the worker agrees with the information on the query.
-Additional documentation is required for these sources.
+Additional documentation is required for these sources as discussed in SI 00820.130C.4.b in this section.

 NOTE:

 Do not save IBIQ/NDNH/SASRO printouts or queries in the Evidence Portal.
-See SI 00820.130C.3.b below for the required documentation.
+For the required documentation, see SI 00820.130C.3.b in this section.

 b.
 Additional documentation requirements for certain sources of secondary evidence